nchevsky/systemrescue-zfs/README.md

 SystemRescue can be built for x86_64 or i686 architectures.
 It must be built on archlinux if you want to build a 64bit edition, or archlinux32 if you want to create a 32bit edition.
-The following packages must be installed on the build system: archiso, grub, mtools, edk2-shell.
+The following packages must be installed on the build system: archiso, grub, mtools, edk2-shell, hugo.
 You need to use a modified version of archiso for the build to work and for additional fixes and features to be present.
 You can find the required archiso version and patches in the "patches" folder in this git repository.